Murphy High School (North Carolina): History

 Murphy High School in 1957, shortly after its opening of the current campus.

 The original Murphy High School building was located on the former Providence Hospital site and had opened in 1891 as the Murphy Public School.
 The next Murphy High was built in 1925.
 The 1925 campus is now where the current Murphy Elementary School campus is.
 The old building plot is near the current Pre-K building.
 The next campus was built in 1952.
 The facility is now the current Murphy Elementary School building.
 Both the 1925 and 1952 buildings were used for high school classes until 1957.
 The current campus opened in 1957 on 219 acres as Murphy Senior High School.
 Construction cost $259,143.
 The architect was Chivous Gilmer Harrill who also designed Andrews High School.

 The Murphy High School built in 1925.

 The original mascot for Murphy High School was the Boomers.
 The Boomer was a red squirrel.
 The change from the Murphy Boomers to the Murphy Bulldogs happened on October 23, 1938.

 In 1953, the first edition of MHS's yearbook, the Kanusheta, was published.
-The origin of the name is unknown, but is still used as the name for the yearbook, with the latest edition being the 2024 Kanusheta.
+"Kanusheta" is the Cherokee word for "dogwood" or "dogwood blossom".
 Prior to 1953, the yearbook was known as The Bulldog.

 In 1975, a new, $600,000 vocational building was built on the school's campus.
 In 1985, the band building was constructed.
 The building was part of a project to install Cultural Arts buildings at Andrews, Murphy, and Hiwassee Dam High Schools.
 Architect was Eric Townson.
 In 1998, renovations were done to Murphy High School, as well as additions around the gymnasium.
 South of the gym, a new lobby and offices were added and a new hallway at the main entrance of the school was added to connect the two main buildings.
 The architect was Orkan Architecture, PA, who designed Murphy Middle, an addition for Murphy Elementary, and many other schools in the county.
 The base design was near identical to the schools.

 An EF2 tornado damaged Murphy High School, Murphy Middle School, and the CCS Bus Garage during the tornado outbreak of March 2–3, 2012.
 The schools were temporarily forced to close as a result.

+In 1975, a state study strongly recommended consolidating Andrews and Murphy high schools.
 In May 2020, the Cherokee County Board of Education voted to consolidate Andrews, Murphy, and Hiwassee Dam High Schools.
 In September 2022, a grant of $50 million was given to the school system for this purpose, but in January 2023 new members of the Cherokee County Board of Education voted to return the money instead.